guiperry/Agentic-Engine/docs/full_implementation_plan.md

 2. Create schema for users, roles, and permissions
 3. Implement repository layer for auth entities
 4. Add migration tools for schema updates
-5. Implement chromem-go for domain entities persistence
+5. Implement chromem-go for domain entities persistence (leveraging the `AgentRegistry` from ADK integration)
 6. Create collections for agents, targets, capabilities, and workflows
 7. Implement repository layer for domain entities
 8. Add data migration and synchronization tools